-Throbbing tooth pain usually indicates that there is an injury or infection in the mouth.
+Throbbing pain in the tooth usually indicates that there is an injury or infection in the mouth.
 In most cases, this will be a cavity or an abscess.
 However, there are many possible causes of throbbing teeth.

 A person cannot diagnose the cause of throbbing tooth pain based on their symptoms alone, and it is not always possible to see injuries or abscesses.
 Therefore, it is important to see a dentist for throbbing tooth pain as soon as possible.